SnowyMouse/chimera/README.md

 \* Halo, even with Chimera, is 32-bit, so it won't technically use more than 4 GiB, but 8 GiB is recommended so Chimera has enough RAM.

-The newest of the above requirements is the AMD CPU (FX 6100) which was released in the year 2011 - over seven years ago at the time of writing this sentence.
+The newest of the above recommendations is the AMD CPU (FX 6100) which was released in the year 2011 - over seven years ago at the time of writing this sentence.